Kendra-project/CEDR-ML-PEFT/CEDR_tutorial.md

 ## 9. FPGA Based SoC Experiment (ZCU102 MPSoC)

-(Conv2d (accelerator) is not included in HCW release.)
 Moving on to the aarch64-based build for ZCU102 FPGA with accelerators.
 We'll start by building CEDR itself.
 This time we will use the [toolchain](toolchains/aarch64-linux-gnu.toolchain.cmake) file for cross-compilation.
 If you are on Ubuntu 22.04, the toolchain requires running inside the docker container.
-(Self note: Be careful about platform.h)
 Simply run the following commands from the repository root folder:

 ```bash